openstack-archive/sahara-plugin-vanilla/doc/source/user/vanilla-plugin.rst

 Vanilla Plugin Requirements
 ---------------------------

-The image building tools described in :ref:`building-guest-images-label` add the required software to the image and their usage is strongly suggested.
+The image building tools described in :sahara-doc:`Building guest images <user/building-guest-images.html>` add the required software to the image and their usage is strongly suggested.
 Nevertheless, here are listed the software that should be pre-loaded on the guest image so that it can be used to create Vanilla clusters: